 Energy reduction practices fall into two major categories:

-- Demand-side management: Using tactics such as retro-commissioning, lighting modifications, supplemental load reduction for HVAC systems, “rightsizing” air distribution systems, and heating and cooling upgrades to reduce the need for energy through system-wide energy conservation.
+- Energy efficiency: The cleanest and cheapest energy in the world is energy you don’t use.
+By utilizing tactics such as retro- and continuous commissioning, lighting modifications, supplemental load reduction for HVAC systems, “rightsizing” air distribution systems, beneficial electrification, and heating and cooling upgrades, you can reduce the need for energy.

-- Supply-side management: Replacing conventional energy with clean, renewable energy technologies such as solar, wind, geothermal, biomass, hydroelectric, and other renewable sources to reduce reliance on fossil fuel combustion for energy.
+- Renewable energy: Replacing conventional energy with clean, renewable energy technologies such as solar, wind, geothermal, and other renewable sources can reduce reliance on fossil fuel combustion for energy, save your institution money, and reduce the negative health impacts of pollution in the communities you serve.

-Practice Greenhealth has expertise and experience in helping our member hospitals investigate both demand- and supply-side management strategies.
-Utilizing Strategic Energy Master Plans (SEMPs) assembled by hospitals is an important step.
-Organizations like Partners HealthCare in Boston, Massachusetts have used a SEMP to help mitigate annual price increases of 1.5 percent in 2008 by identifying a reduction goal, increasing efficiency, and a host of other measures including implementing renewable energy.
+Developing a Strategic Energy Master Plan (SEMPs) is a key strategy.
+Organizations like Mass General Brigham in Boston, Massachusetts used a SEMP to help mitigate annual price increases of 1.5% in 2008 by identifying a reduction goal, increasing efficiency, and a host of other measures including implementing renewable energy.
+These approaches can help overcome barriers like finances or limited infrastructure and enable a hospital facility to procure onsite or offsite renewable energy generation.

 Practice Greenhealth generates a Sustainability Benchmark Report every year to track sustainability efforts and evidence-based programs.
 The data from our members drive the Environmental Excellence Awards, which recognize hospitals and health systems for leadership in sustainability best practices in areas including leaner energy.
 The dataset from the Practice Greenhealth network is invaluable and can guide hospitals to set targets.
-For example, in the 2017 benchmark report, the average energy intensity (EUI) score was 244.
+For example, in the 2020 benchmark report, the average energy intensity (EUI) score was 217.
 An EUI score is a measure of a facility’s electrical and gas usage over a 12-month period.
-Seventy percent of Practice Greenhealth award winners have a written plan to reduce energy with timelines and goals, and the energy savings per facility was nearly $54,000.
-The resource “When leaders say “yes” to energy” demonstrates how our members can be in the top percentile of energy efficiency while also having positive human health impacts.
+Almost 70% of Practice Greenhealth award winners have a written plan to reduce energy use with timelines and goals, and the energy savings per facility was over $40,000.